-Application for NAP support
+Application for NAP funding

-Schools must apply for NAP support for their newly arrived EAL/D students within 6 months of a student's first enrolment in school.
+Schools must apply for NAP funding for their newly arrived EAL/D students within 3 terms of a student's first enrolment in school.
 Schools apply through the Online Data Collections for Schools website.
-It can also be accessed by selecting the Online Data Collections for Schools tile in 'my essentials' in the department's Staff Portal.
+It can also be accessed by selecting the Online Data Collections for Schools tile in 'my essentials' in the Department's Staff Portal.